 That’s why it’s critical that you contact Tamaki Law immediately following the accident.
-Our Yakima personal injury attorneys can take on the responsibility for your case so you can focus on healing.
+Our Yakima personal injury lawyers can take on the responsibility for your case so you can focus on healing.
 We will provide the personalized one-on-one attention you need to get through this devastating time in your life.

 We will need to consult with various experts to build a solid case and collect the necessary evidence to prove someone else was at fault for your injuries.
 Depending on the circumstances of the accident, these experts might include: